-Abstract

-We study an M-ary block-erasure channel with B blocks, where with probability ε a block of L coded symbols is erased.
-We study the behavior of the error probability of coded systems over such channels, and show that, if the code is diversitywise maximum-distance separable, its word error probability is equal to the outage probability, which admits a very simple expression.
-This paper is intended to complement the error probability analysis in Lapidoth's paper [1] and shed some light on the design of coding schemes for nonergodic channels.
+Abstract-In this correspondence, we study an M-ary block-erasure channel with B blocks, where with probability $\epsilon$ a block of L coded symbols is erased.
+The behavior of the error probability of coded systems over such channels is studied, and we show that, if the code is diversity-wise maximum-distance separable, its word error probability is equal to the outage probability, which admits a very simple expression.
+This correspondence is intended to complement the error probability analysis in previous work by Lapidoth and shed some light on the design of coding schemes for nonergodic channels.